LSE Eurocrisis: The Politics of Public Discourse in Europe

 This blog is part of a wider research project: The Euro Crisis in the Press an interdisciplinary and comparative study which investigates press coverage as a platform that is both reflective and constitutive of public discourses about the crisis.

-The Euro Crisis in the Press is associated with the Media and Communications Department at the LSE and with LSE IDEAS, the centre for the study of international affairs, diplomacy and strategy.
+This initiative is currently is part of the Conflict and Civil Society Research Unit at the LSE.
+LSE Eurocrisis was previously associated with the Media and Communications Department at the LSE and with LSE IDEAS, the centre for the study of international affairs, diplomacy and strategy.

 The views expressed in this blog are those of the authors and do not necessarily reflect those of the Editorial Team or of the LSE.
 Although every effort is made to ensure the accuracy and reliability of material posted on this blog, the Editorial Team and the LSE accept no responsibility for the veracity of claims or accuracy of information provided by contributors.